Glatzli/model_comparison_codes/README.md

 - cap height calculation wrong?!
 - subtract the terrain height before using geopot. height for the vertical variable:
   	Only have terrain height for AROME & WRF.
 For ICON & UM I only have geometric height/geopotential height...
+  	Difference for AROME, ibk gridpoint: , no difference for WRF between hgt & z!?! -> plot spatial extent to compare...

 - is staggering applied really only for ICON and WRF?
 - check if depth of layer taken for VHD calculation is the same over ibk and hafelekar!
 Wenn es